by Ed Flack, ©2017

 2. There are more muscles used to turn the wrist using an overhand grip than to rotate the forearm with an underhand grip.

 Is that true and if so who cares?
 If your body needed “more muscles” to rotate the forearm than it uses to turn the wrist then it would have them.
+What makes using “more muscles” a good thing any way?
+Indeed, the point could be made that using “less muscles” is an indication of greater efficiency.
 Beyond that, wrist turning is not the only muscle groups used to play drum strokes.
-Many variables including the fingers, forearm and upper arm muscles can be involved depending upon constantly changing musical requirements like dynamics and tempo.
+Many other variables including the fingers, forearm and upper arm muscles can be involved depending upon constantly changing musical requirements like dynamics and tempo.

 3. Matched grip is “more natural” than traditional grip.
 This statement is often followed by the observation that when a pair of drum sticks are handed to a child or to a non-drummer that the recipient will “naturally” assume the matched grip.